Heat Pumps are usually more efficient than air conditioners but are they right for your St. Louis home?

 St. Louis Air Conditioner

 Air conditioners cool down your home using Freon that passes through closed circuits.
 The biggest benefit to a central air conditioning system is that you are able to cool off your entire home quickly.
-This is the more advisable option if your house already has a heating unit such as a furnace installed.
+This may be the more advisable option if your house already has a heating unit such as a furnace installed.

 Which One is Right for You?